isomerpages/moe-bendemeersec/_for-parents/Sec 1 Registration 2023/Sec 1 Meet The Parents.md

 ---
 ## **Sec 1 Meet-The-Parents**

-The school has organised a Sec 1 Meet-The-Parents Session cum CCA Orientation .
+The school has organised a Sec 1 Meet-The-Parents Session cum CCA Orientation.
 <br>Details are as follows: